Calculus I

 Prerequisites

-A good working knowledge of algebra, functions, logarithms, trigonometry, and analytic geometry as demonstrated by the placement test.
+A strong foundation in algebra and precalculus skills such as functions, trigonometry, exponentials/logs, and graphing as demonstrated by the placement test.
 The graduate-credit option is available only to students participating in the Harvard Extension School's mathematics for teaching program.

 Notes

 This course meets via web conference.
 Students must attend and participate at the scheduled meeting time.
+See minimum technology requirements.
 Open to admitted Secondary School Program students by petition.
-Harvard College students: This course is eligible for degree credit, but see important policy information.

 All Sections of this Course